akka/akka-projection/docs/src/main/paradox/grpc.md

 To exclude all events you can use `ExcludeRegexEntityIds` with `.*`.

-The exclude criteria can be a combination of:
+The include criteria can be a combination of:

 * `IncludeTopics` - include events with any of the given matching topics
 * `IncludeTags` - include events with any of the given tags